 It’s unclear as to where Riesling was first born, but most believe that it hails from Germany in the regions near the Rhine River.
 The grape was documented as early as the 1400s, and as producers moved their vines up steep slopes into poor soils over time, Riesling boomed.
 Though it was one of the most lauded white wine grapes in the mid-1800s, factors both commercial and political forced it out of the spotlight until the latter part of the 20th century.

 Today, Riesling is Germany’s most planted white grape variety, and it is found in most of the world’s top wine-producing countries, though it is much more prevalent in some than others.
 Plantings center in German-speaking, Old World regions like Germany, Austria, and France’s Alsace, but plenty of New World regions are having success with the grape as well – the Finger Lakes region in New York has adopted the grape as its prized varietal.

 Styles, flavors and aromas

-It’s difficult to pinpoint a single, classic style of Riesling because it is such a chameleon depending on where it is grown.
-That’s what makes it so great; there a style of Riesling for every palate.
+It’s difficult to pinpoint a single, classic style of the varietal because it is such a chameleon depending on where it is grown.
+That’s what makes it so great; there a style for every palate.
 One characteristic uniting all Riesling is the grape’s super high acidity.
 Beyond that, Riesling can be light or full, dry or sweet, delicate or powerful.